What We Do

 Annual Wage Supplement (13th month) & Bonuses

-Annual Wage Supplement and bonuses are not compulsory payments unless specified in your employment contract or your union’s collective agreement with your employer.
+Annual Wage Supplement and bonuses are not legally required under the Employment Act, unless specified in your employment contract.

 Restraint of Trade